Edward F Johnson Airport

-Edward F Johnson Airport (FAA LID: M61) is a privately owned public use airport 10 mi south of the central business district of Ishpeming, a city in Marquette County, Michigan, United States.
+Edward F Johnson Airport (FAA LID: M61) is a privately owned, public use airport 10 mi south of the central business district of Ishpeming, a city in Marquette County, Michigan, United States.

 Facilities and aircraft

 Edward F Johnson Airport covers an area of 75 acre and contains one runway designated 18/36 with a 2,200 x 100 ft (671 x 30 m) turf surface.
 For the 12-month period ending December 31, 2017, the airport had 825 aircraft operations, an average of 69 per month: 100% general aviation.
-In November 2021, there were 4 aircraft based at this airport: 4 single-engine.
+In November 2021, there were 4 aircraft based at this airport, all single-engine airplanes.

+The airport does not have a fixed-base operator, and no fuel is available.